 Nutrition Per Serving (Estimate)

-If you are enjoying these vegan Black Bean and Tempeh Tacos, also check out:
+If you're enjoying this vegan Black Bean and Tempeh Tacos recipe, also check out:

 5 stars for making vegan cooking easier and tastier!

-Very kind, thank you.
+That's very kind, thank you!
 So glad you enjoyed!

 Just made these tacos tonight for dinner and my husband absolutely LOVED them.
 Will definitely be making more of your recipes for my family!!

-So great to hear!
-Hope you enjoy any others you try.
+So great to hear, Luisa!
+Hope you enjoy any others you try!

 Just made the recipe tonight.
 Was very good.
 I used some canned black beans that were already cumin flavored.

 OMG, these were so good.
 As I noted on Pinterest, I only had baby kale and fresh lime for toppings.
-So I made some taco sauce (Pinterest recipe).
-Used soft whole wheat tortillas that I heated right on the stove flame (love gas).
-Oh, I also didn't have taco seasoning so I made some (Pinterest again).
+So I made some taco sauce.
+Used soft whole wheat tortillas that I heated right on the stove flame.
 Squirted taco with some hot sauce - Voila!
 Will definitely make again.
 Thanks for this wonderful recipe.

 Recipe doesn't indicate if beans should be drained or not; I did drain them before adding to the pan, along with about a quarter cup of salsa, muy bien!!

-Good catch.
-I just updated the recipe to indicate rinsing and draining - thanks so much for pointing that out.
+Great catch, Patty.
+I just updated the recipe to clarify rinsing and draining - thanks so much for pointing that out.
 So glad you enjoyed these!